 Reasonable Use and Exemptions

 A non-compete agreement in Rhode Island has to meet all reasonable use expectations for it to be legally enforceable.
 The non-compete agreement must be narrowly tailored, and the employer must be able to prove that the agreement protects a legitimate business interest.
-The non-compete agreement also has to be limited in terms of time, geography, and activity.
-Otherwise, it could place an overly harsh burden on the employee.
 Furthermore, a non-compete agreement cannot harm the public interest.

 - Enforceable when terminated without cause?
 Not decided